PATLITE-Corporation/LA6-POE_linux_c_example/README.md

 # LA6-POE_linux_c_example

-The outline of the sample program for controlling LA-POE by socket communication is described.
+The outline of the sample program for controlling LA6-POE by socket communication is described.

 The purpose of this program is to control Linux in C language without using the DLL provided by Patlite.